-The Biomedical Engineering Program at UBC is a collaborative undertaking of the following four departments: Electrical Engineering, Mechanical Engineering, Chemical and Biological Engineering, Materials Engineering.
+The Biomedical Engineering Program at UBC is a part of the School of Biomedical Engineering, which falls under both the Faculty of Applied Science and Faculty of Medicine.
 This unique interdisciplinary structure provides students with unparalleled access to engineering experts across varied Biomedical Engineering research areas at UBC.
 It emphasizes a balance of biomedical engineering and life science study with a focus on clinical and industrial application.
 Our graduates have gone on to become industry leaders, especially in the medical device industry, and provide a network of professionals within the community.

 Biomedical Engineering at UBC is the only program in Canada to offer the Engineers in Scrubs (EiS) training program.
 The EiS program began as an NSERC-funded Collaborative Research and Training Experience (CREATE) program designed to foster innovation in medical technology by training biomedical engineers in clinical environments.
 Students receive a significant portion of their training in hospital settings, and the program focuses on the medical technology innovation process.
 This program complements the research training of MASc and PhD students and allows them to work closely with medical professionals in identifying clinical problems and developing a solution.

 The Faculty of Graduate and Postdoctoral Studies establishes the minimum admission requirements common to all applicants, usually a minimum overall average in the B+ range (76% at UBC).
 The graduate program that you are applying to may have additional requirements.
 Please review the specific requirements for applicants with credentials from institutions in:

 Each program may set higher academic minimum requirements.
 Please review the program website carefully to understand the program requirements.
 Meeting the minimum requirements does not guarantee admission as it is a competitive process.